 Using a range of credit types, such as revolving credit (credit cards) and instalment loans (mortgages and personal loans), can increase your credit score.
 Lenders like to see that you can handle several forms of credit at once.

 When you apply for credit the lender has to decide if you’re a safe bet.
 And your credit score isn’t the only thing they look at – they also take into account your income and spending.

 A lender can look at your score and report from one or all agencies to gather enough information to make their decision.

 Every lender is unique – some value certain things more than others.
 So if you’re declined credit by one lender, you could still be approved by another.

 Don’t know your credit score?
-Join more than 14 million other who’ve taken control of their finances.
+Join 15 million others who’ve taken control of their finances.

 We’ll tell you what’s affecting your credit score in your weekly credit reports, and give you personalised tips on how to improve or maintain your score.
 Because a better score means better deals, which could save you money., for free, forever.